Ecommerce personalization examples & strategies to optimize the customer experience

 Why is ecommerce personalization important?

-How can I measure the effectiveness of personalization efforts?
+How can I measure the effectiveness of ecommerce personalization efforts?

-You can measure the effectiveness of personalization efforts by A/B testing them on your website.
-Start by implementing something simple, like a first name in a clickable banner, and measuring click and conversion rates on that asset.
-When you have a solid amount of data, try implementing more personalization efforts across your site to increase conversions at the product page level.
+You can measure the effectiveness of ecommerce personalization efforts by A/B testing them on your website and in the messages you send.
+Start by implementing something simple, like a first name populated in a form, and measuring click and conversion rates on that asset.
+When you have a solid amount of data, try implementing more personalization across your site and in your messages to increase conversions.

 What are the challenges of implementing ecommerce personalization?